MattiaTinfena/AdvancedRobotProgramming-Assignment2/README.md

 - File Manipulation: Functions like fopen(), fwrite(), and fclose() are used to open a log file, write messages, and close it.
 - Process Management and Signal Handling:
     - sigaction() manages the watchdog functionability using SIGUSR1,
-    - kill() allows to safely shut down all processes.
+    - kill(): used to send a signal
     - getpid(): used to get the process ID of the watchdog and write it on the passParam file.
-    - Sigaction(): used to initialize the signal handler to handle the signal sent by the WD
+    - Sigaction(): used to initialize the signal handler to handle the signal sent by the watchdog.
-- Interprocess Communication (IPC) via Pipes:
-    - write() and read() facilitate data exchange between processes in writeSecure() and readSecure().

-In particular, writeSecure() and readSecure() are custom functions designed for safe file operations. writeSecure() allows for writing or modifying a specific line in a file while ensuring that no two processes modify it simultaneously.
+In particular, writeSecure() and readSecure() are custom functions designed for safe file operations. writeSecure() allows for writing while ensuring that no two processes modify it simultaneously.
 Meanwhile, readSecure() reads a specific line while maintaining safe concurrent access.

 #### Passparam file
 The passparam file is used from the various process to write their process id so that the watchdog is able to read them and send them a signal to check if they are still running.